ME-ICA/tedana/docs/approach.rst

 .. note::
-    It is now possible to do a nonlinear monoexponential fit to the orignal, untransformed data values by specifiying ``--fittype curvefit``.
+    It is now possible to do a nonlinear monoexponential fit to the original, untransformed data values by specifiying ``--fittype curvefit``.
     This method is slightly more computationally demanding but may obtain more accurate fits.